 Top e-commerce websites in Mexico compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce platforms previously show the domination of Mercado Libre de Mexico and Amazon, who stand far above the other players, respectively above 108 and 40 million monthly visits.
-A first group of followers stands in the 15 million monthly visits, Coppel and Walmart Mexico.
+The estimated monthly traffic from the top 10 e-commerce platforms previously shows the domination of Mercado Libre de Mexico and Amazon, who stands far above the other players, respectively above 108 and 40 million monthly visits.
+The first group of followers stands in the 15 million monthly visits, Coppel and Walmart Mexico.
 The pack of followers is a bit behind, in the range of traffic volumes from 3 to 10 million visits per month.

 Top brands conducting business through e-commerce in Mexico